-Research hypothesis, questions objectives and specific aims
+2. Research hypothesis, questions objectives and specific aims

-We hypothesize the existence of a vicious circle of nationalism, anti-immigration sentiment, revisions to Holocaust memory, antisemitism and delegitimization of Israel, in various countries in Europe, which manifests itself differently according to the various national Holocaust legacies.
-We further hypothesize that formal educational programs are not matching these national collective memory patterns, reflecting either their ineffectuality or the powerful effect of alternatives to formal education, such as popular and social media, on Holocaust-related attitudes.
-Support for various parts of this hypothesis exists: Studies have found than in anti-Israel sentiment predicts antisemitism in European countries (Bilewics et al., 2013; Frindte, Wettig, & Wammetsberger, 2005), and there is a statistically significant link between anti-immigration sentiment and higher rates of antisemitism as well (Kaplan & Small, 2006).
-Support also exists for the link between antisemitic sentiment and rejection of Holocaust commemoration: recently, a third of Europeans said commemorating the Holocaust distracts from other atrocities today, 28% said most antisemitism in their countries was a response to the actions of the state of Israel and 18% said antisemitism in their countries was a response to the everyday behavior of Jewish people.
+We hypothesize the existence of a vicious circle of nationalism, anti-immigration sentiment, revisions to Holocaust memory, anti-Semitism and delegitimization of Israel in various countries in Europe, which manifests itself differently according to the particular national Holocaust legacies.
+We further hypothesize that formal educational programs are not matching these national collective memory patterns, reflecting either the education’s ineffectuality or the powerful effect of alternatives to formal education, such as popular and social media, regarding Holocaust-related attitudes.
+There is support for various parts of this hypothesis.
+Studies have found that anti-Israel sentiment predicts antisemitism in European countries (Bilewics et al., 2013; Frindte, Wettig, & Wammetsberger, 2005), and that there is a statistically significant link between anti-immigration sentiment and higher rates of anti-Semitism as well (Kaplan & Small, 2006).
+Support also exists for the link between anti-Semitic sentiment and rejection of Holocaust commemoration.
+Recently, one third of Europeans said that commemorating the Holocaust distracts from other atrocities today, 28% said most anti-Semitism in their countries was a response to the actions of the state of Israel, and 18% said anti-Semitism in their countries was a response to the everyday behavior of Jewish people.

-To test our hypothesis, we will integrate data from three cultural arena of Holocaust memory – the political, educational and social - and compare them between five European countries, in order to clarify how Holocaust memory interacts with current political upheavals, and how it is reflected in antisemitic and anti-Israel rhetoric.
-We will do this through an international and interdisciplinary collaboration of researchers over the course of 3 years.
+To test our hypothesis, we will integrate data from three cultural arenas of Holocaust memory –political, educational and social - and compare them among five European countries in order to clarify how Holocaust memory interacts with current political upheavals, and how it is reflected in anti-Semitic and anti-Israel rhetoric.
+We will do this working through an international and interdisciplinary collaboration of researchers over the course of three years.
 Our research questions are:

-Can we identify shared and distinct patterns of Holocaust memory revisions, in countries which are characterized by different WWII legacies?
+Can shared and distinct patterns of Holocaust memory revisions be identified in countries which are characterized by different WWII legacies?

-What are the effects of collective memory patterns on Holocaust memory 70 years onward?
+What are the effects of collective memory patterns on Holocaust memory 70 years later?

-What are the consequences of the political and educational changes in Holocaust memory for the Jewish communities and the legitimation of Israel’s existence as a Jewish state in these countries?
+What are the consequences of the political and educational changes in Holocaust memory and of the delegitimization of Israel’s existence as a Jewish state for the Jewish communities in these countries?

-What cross-cultural patterns – shared and distinct – can we identify in Holocaust education attitudes among political leaders and educators in Europe?
+What cross-cultural patterns, shared and distinct, can be identified in Holocaust education attitudes among political leaders and educators in Europe?

-Methodologies
+3. Methodologies